Tampa barber is prepared to open, says he is taking extra safety precautions

 On Monday, Gov. Ron DeSantis is reopening certain businesses during the coronavirus pandemic.
 But barbershops and hair salons are not one of them.

-"Luckily, because of our situation where you know, with the suites, there's only three of us in this unit and all of our stations have been spaced six feet apart," Harland said.
+"Luckily, because of our situation where you know, with the suites, there's only three of us in this unit and all of our stations have been spaced six feet apart," Harlan said.

 "We've extended our appointment times by 15 minutes on every single client to allow proper time for disinfection and sanitation," Harlan said.